 Pro Tip: Too Many B Tests?
 Use Shared Elements for Better Organization

-The RebelMouse platform offers unique multivariate testing that makes creating B tests for page layouts easy.
+RebelMouse offers unique multivariate testing that makes creating B tests for page layouts easy.
 However, sometimes having too many B tests can be hard for developers to organize and manage.
 If this is a problem on your site, you'll want to consider testing components of your site using shared elements.
-This helps your site's design workflow in a few ways:
+This helps your site's design workflow in a handful of ways:

 - Developers can work on different post layouts at the same time.

 - If you only want to process one B test, our servers will load all of them at the same time.
 Using shared elements prevents this from happening.

 - Our servers do not run shared elements if the conditional is set to false.